-Tile has been the go to floor for kitchen and bathroom forever, so it’s water resistant abilities are no secret.
-It can endure floods and all kinds of abuse, does not require a subfloor and is easier to clean.
-You can choose from numerous designs, patterns and makes (glazed for a more budget oriented basement transformation and porcelain for a richer look).
+Tile has been the go-to floor for the kitchen and bathroom forever, so its water-resistant abilities are no secret.
+It can endure floods and all kinds of abuse does not require a subfloor and is easier to clean.
+You can choose from numerous designs, patterns, and makes (glazed for a more budget-oriented basement transformation and porcelain for a richer look).

 The only setback?
 It will most likely add to the lack of heat that is common to a basement.
 So you might want to consider some heating options if you are planning to spend a lot of time in your basement.